Homemade English Muffin Recipe (step by step)

-MAKE DOUGH: Add oil, salt and flour to bowl.
+MAKE DOUGH: Add oil, salt and flour to the same bowl with the yeast mixture.
 Mix with rubber spatula or wooden spoon until combined.
 Transfer to a floured surface (I use piece of parchment dusted with flour for easy clean up).
 Dough will be soft and sticky.
-Knead dough for 5 minutes, adding just enough flour, a bit at a time, to make it no longer sticky.
+Knead dough for 5 minutes, adding just enough flour, a bit at a time, until you no longer have sticky dough.
 I typically end up adding about 3-4 tbsp.

 LET DOUGH RISE: Spray inside of a medium-large bowl with oil.
 Transfer dough into bowl.
 Cover loosely and let it rise for about 1 hour until it doubles in size.
 Tip: To speed up the rise, I turn my oven to warm, open the oven door a few inches and place the bowl at the edge of the stove top to get warmth from oven.
 Dough will double in 30-50 minutes.

 FORM DOUGH INTO MUFFINS: Once risen, transfer dough to a floured surface.
 Knead a couple of times.
 Divide dough into 10 equal pieces.
 I 'strangle' the dough between my thumb and first finger to 'cut' it.
 Roll pieces lightly between your hands to make balls.
-Sprinkle 1 tbsp cornmeal onto sheet of parchment or a pan.
-Place balls on top of cornmeal and flatten into discs with the ball of one hand to 3/4 inch thick.
+Sprinkle 1 tablespoon cornmeal onto sheet pan lined with parchment paper.
+Place dough balls on top of cornmeal and flatten into discs with the ball of one hand to 3/4 inch thick.
 Lightly spray top of discs and sprinkle on cornmeal to top of discs.
-Loosely cover with a tea towel to let puff up for 20 minutes.
+Loosely cover with a kitchen towel to let puff up for 20 minutes.

-DRY FRY MUFFINS: Heat large frying pan, griddle or skillet to Medium-Low (4 out of 10 on my stove) and spray it with oil.
+DRY FRY MUFFINS: Heat large frying pan, griddle or cast iron skillet to Medium-Low heat (4 out of 10 on my stove) and spray it with oil.
 Transfer as many muffins that will fit in pan leaving 1/2 inch between them.
 You may have to do two batches or use a second pan.
-Cover pan and cook for 9 minutes until light golden and toasted.
+Cover pan and cook muffins for 9 minutes until light golden brown and toasted.
 Note 2.
-Flip, then cover and cook for another 5 minutes until golden and toasted.
+Flip to second side, then cover and cook for another 5 minutes until golden and toasted.
 Check for doneness: If muffins are not browning enough, increase the heat to medium the last couple of minutes.
-If browning too quickly, lower heat or finish cooking in 350F oven for 5-10 minutes.
-An instant thermometer slid into the side of a muffin will read 200F.Repeat with remaining muffins if you are cooking them in two batches.
-Cool for 10-15 minutes before eating.
+If browning too quickly, lower heat or finish cooking in 350F/177C oven for 5-10 minutes.
+An instant thermometer slid into the side of a muffin will read 200F/93C.Repeat with remaining muffins if you are cooking them in two batches.
+Cool for 10-15 minutes on a wire rack before eating.

 - If you don't have instant yeast: you can use 1 1/4 tsp. active dry yeast instead.